Non-geographic telephone numbers in the United Kingdom: Billing and costs

 Numbers starting with '03' are non-geographic numbers charged at standard geographic rates.
 Calls to these numbers cost exactly the same as calls to regular local or national landlines (those starting with 01 or 02).
 Regulation ensures that if a tariff offers inclusive minutes or free calls to numbers starting with 01 or 02, calls to 03 numbers must be included on exactly the same terms.

-Since their introduction in 2007, these 03 numbers have been the only variety of non-geographic number whose charge is officially linked to that of geographic numbers.
+Since their reintroduction in 2007, these 03 numbers have been the only variety of non-geographic number whose charge is officially linked to that of geographic numbers.
 No provision has been made for replicating the old 'local rate' or 'national rate' prefixes, as almost all UK telephone operators now charge all landline calls at the same rate, regardless of location.

 Usage

-As of 2016, active 03 number prefixes are: 0300, 0303, 0330, 0333, 0343, 0344, 0345, 0370, 0371 and 0372.
+As of 2016, active 03 number prefixes are: 0300, 0303, 0330, 0333, 0343, 0344, 0345, 0370, 0371, and 0372.

 While all 03 numbers operate the same way, some sub-ranges have restrictions on their use.